Code-dot-mil/code.mil/implementation-guide.md

 or accept contributions from, the general public.
-If a project does not yet have any software associated with it (such as when a project is being initially formulated) and the project is intended to be released to the general public, then this process MUST still be followed.
+If a project does not yet have any software associated with it (such as when a project is being initially formulated) and the project is intended to be released to the general public, then this process should still be followed.

 ## Major reviews

-The major review process MUST be followed if any of the following are true:
+The major review process should be followed if any of the following are true:

 * This is the first release of the project.
 * The project's scope has changed sufficiently that any of the principal